Ever since I started prepping and survivalism, I’ve discovered a lot of really useful supplies. One of these is potassium permanganate.

 How the heck are you supposed to measure out a ratio of 1:10,000?

 Remember that potassium permanganate is sold in concentrations of usually 1% to 5%.
-Depending on the concentration you get, a different amount will be required for purifying water.
+Depending on the concentration, a different amount will be required for purifying water.

 Treating Well Water

-One great thing about potassium permanganate is that it can be used to treat water at the source.
+One great thing about potassium permanganate is that it can treat water at the source.
 Just add approximately 3.8-7.6 grams per gallon of water.

 After adding to the well, you’ll need to agitate the water.
 This will help loosen sediment and improve the effectiveness of the treatment.